carpentries/maintainer-onboarding/_episodes/02-communicate-contributors.md

 questions:
 - "What types of contributions am I likely to encounter and how should I handle them?"
 - "How do I make sure contributors feel valued, even if their contribution is not accepted?"
-- "How can I direct contributors' energy to where it would be most useful?"
+- "How can I direct contributors' energy to where it will be most useful?"
 objectives:
 - "Use The Carpentries Core Values to guide your interactions with contributors."
 - "Gain confidence identifying and politely declining out-of-scope contributions."